isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 N.A. for non-SMEs

 ### Things to Note
-- Minimum 1 labelling position
-- Auto self-adhesive labelling function
-- Parameter setting for different label sizes
-- Adjustable production speed minimum 1-30 Metre /min
+- Minimally semi-automated
+- Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
+- Volumetric or weight based filling
 - Touchscreen display (optional)
 - Explosion proof (optional)
-- Installation/simple training costs can be supported
+- Installation/simple training costs can be supported.
 - Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap

 Minimum 30% ordinary shares held by Singaporean/PR.
 No change in vendor allowed